Waters v. Churchill: Dispute

 Perkins-Graham told her that Churchill "had indeed said unkind and inappropriate negative things about Cindy Waters" and confirmed the complaints about the ward and the criticism of Davis.
 Davis decided to fire Churchill for what she considered continued insubordination, but did not do so until after she had consulted with Waters, Hopper and the hospital's personnel director.
 Churchill appealed to Hopper, her only recourse under the hospital's employee policy, but after a meeting with her and the personnel director he told her that the negative evaluation the month before counted as a second written warning and thus her termination had followed the proper process.

 Churchill took her case to federal court.
 Her suit in the Central District of Illinois in Peoria named Waters, Davis, Hopper and the hospital as defendants.
 She alleged violations of her First Amendment right to free speech and Fourteenth Amendment right to due process under Section 1983, and breach of contract under Illinois law.

-No trial was actually held.
-After all witnesses had been deposed, Judge Michael M. Mihm considered motions for summary judgement, granting them for the defense.
-Churchill appealed, and won a reversal.